plating, anodizing, & finishing Q&As since 1989

 spray metallurgy - Bangalore, India

-Please consider retaining a galvanizing consultant for this assignment, or contact a manufacturer of galvanizing equipment for their advice.
+If you can't find the details in a book, please consider retaining a galvanizing consultant for this project, or contact a manufacturer of galvanizing equipment for their advice.
 Best of luck.

 Ted Mooney, P.E.

 Sink Roll size vs. Rear Stabilizing Roll sizeMay 15, 2009